hirosystems/platform-template-fundraising-dapp/README.md

 1. Open your project in the Hiro Platform
 2. Click "Start Devnet" to initialize your testing environment (the contracts will be automatically deployed per your deployment plan)
-3. You should see your contracts deployed and the campaign initialization occur no later than block 45 in the Devnet dashboard
+3. You should see your contracts deployed no later than block 45 in the Devnet dashboard
-4. If you want to use accurate price values for converting STX and sBTC to USD, make sure the oracle contract is being called appropriately (see `clarity/contracts/price-feed.clar`).
-The initial values are set within your `clarity/deployments/default.devnet-plan.yaml` in a `contract-call` step after the deploys.

 ### 2. Testing Smart Contract Functions